SYMPTOM GUIDE · LAYER 3 EDUCATION

 Why Do I Wake Up Gasping for Air?

-Waking up gasping, choking, or feeling like you can't catch your breath is one of the more concerning sleep symptoms — and one of the more useful ones to capture as actual data.
+Waking up gasping, choking, or feeling like you can't catch your breath is one of the more concerning sleep symptoms.
+Tonight, free, you can capture the actual event on your phone — hear it, see it timestamped — instead of wondering.

 If you've ever bolted upright at 3 a.m. with your heart racing and your throat feeling like it just opened up — that's not a nightmare.
 That's most likely your brain rescuing you from a paused breath.